GEOG3302 Geographic, Environment and Planning Fieldwork

 - Level 3 core unit in the Geographical Sciences; Human Geography and Planning major sequences

-- Typically this unit is assessed in the following ways: (1) research proposal; (2) in-field assessment (field notes and presentation); and (3) group project report.
+- Indicative assessments in this unit are as follows: (1) scoping report (individual); (2) oral presentation (group) (field notes and presentation); and (3) project report (individual).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.